isomerpages/moe-queenstownsec/_departments/Student Management.md

 **WHOLE SCHOOL**

 <ul>
-•	Student Management briefing at the start and end of every term<br>
+•	&nbsp;Student Management briefing at the start and end of every term<br>
-•	Educational Talks during school Assemblies by invited guests and agencies
+•	&nbsp;Educational Talks during school Assemblies by invited guests and agencies
 </ul>